-\item \textit{Cloud and Weather Variability.} Earth‐like cloud patterns evolve on \(\sim1\)–\(2\) day timescales, introducing \(\sim10\%\) RMS fluctuations in disk‐integrated reflectance \cite{Karalidi2015}.
-Averaging over \(\gtrsim 3\) full rotations (each \(\approx 24\) hr) is necessary to suppress cloud‐induced noise, adding a \(\times3\) factor to any single‐rotation campaign.
+\item \textit{Cloud and Weather Variability.} Earth-like cloud patterns evolve on \(\sim1\)–\(2\) day timescales, introducing \(\sim10\%\) RMS fluctuations in disk-integrated reflectance \cite{Karalidi2015}.
+Averaging over \(\gtrsim 3\) full rotations (each \(\approx 24\) hr) is necessary to suppress cloud-induced noise, adding a \(\times3\) factor to any single-rotation campaign.

-\item \textit{Phase‐Dependent Flux Loss.} Observations are most photon‐rich near quadrature (\(\alpha \approx 90^\circ\)), where half of the dayside is visible.
+\item \textit{Phase-Dependent Flux Loss.} Observations are most photon-rich near quadrature (\(\alpha \approx 90^\circ\)), where half of the dayside is visible.
 At crescent phases (\(\alpha \gtrsim 90^\circ\)), the illuminated fraction declines, increasing integration times by \(\sim\)\(1.5–2\times\).
-If multi‐phase data are needed to break latitude degeneracies, additional \(\sim 1.5\)–\(2\times\) overhead applies.
+If multi-phase data are needed to break latitude degeneracies, additional \(\sim 1.5\)–\(2\times\) overhead applies.